Movie Network Channels: Download Channels for Foxtel subscribers

 Foxtel subscribers to Movie Network channels are able to download movies to their Windows PC from 3 download channels.

 The 3 channels are Movie Action, Movie Comedy, and Movie Drama.
 Content is often changed and is exclusive to the Foxtel download service.

 MovieBox on FetchTV

-In June 2010, the Movie Network launched MovieBox, a subscription on-demand movie service for FetchTV with movies from the Movie Network's partner studios.
+In June 2010, the Movie Network channels launched MovieBox, a subscription on-demand movie service for Fetch TV with movies from the Movie Network's partner studios.
 The service offers a new movie each day, with instant access to 30 movies at any given time and the ability to pause, re-wind, fast forward and repeat view for up to 30 days.

 The movies are included as part of the FetchTV basic subscription package, and show on a customer's TV via the FetchTV set top box.

 Even though Movie Network Channels ceased broadcasting their channels, MovieBox is still being updated with new movies every day.